yalmip/yalmip.github.io/yalmip/tutorials/installation.md

 A lazy way to do this is `addpath(genpath(yalmiprootdirectory))`

 If you have [MPT] installed, make sure that you delete the YALMIP distribution residing inside [MPT] and remove the old path definitions.
+Better, don't install YALMIP manually but use [MPTs toolbox manager](http://tbxmanager.com)

 If you have used YALMIP before, type `clear classes` or restart MATLAB before using the new version.